 You can further strengthen your communication skills by presenting your work at the monthly student-led English Postgraduate Seminar, or practise your teamwork by helping to organise it.

-You'll also have the chance to support your fellow research students and create positive change by acting as a Student Representative for our School.
+You'll also have the chance to support your fellow postgraduate researchers and create positive change by acting as a Student Representative for our School.

 The University of Leeds is very highly regarded both in the UK and abroad.
 Whether you decide to pursue a career in academia or another sector, you'll have access to a wide range of development opportunities including: